Streptococcal infections are any type of infection caused by the streptococcus ("strep") group of bacteria.

 - scarlet fever – an infection that causes a widespread, fine pink-red rash that feels like sandpaper to touch

-Click on the links above for more information about these conditions.
+Click on the links above for more information on these conditions.

 You should see your GP if you have persistent or severe symptoms of a strep A infection, as they may recommend a short course of antibiotics.

-Most people with a minor strep A infection will make a full recovery and experience no long-term problems, although there is a very small risk the infection could spread further into the body (known as an invasive infection) or lead to complications such as rheumatic fever if left untreated.
+Most people with a minor strep A infection will make a full recovery and experience no long-term problems, although there is a very small risk the infection could spread further into the body or lead to complications such as rheumatic fever if left untreated.

 Invasive strep A infections